valeoai/OCTET/README.md

 OCTET is a counterfactual explanation method for deep visual classifiers.

-The work will be presented at CVPR 2023.
+The work was presented at CVPR 2023.

 ## Installation and preparation